1GHz clocked distribution of electrically generated entangled photon pairs: GHz clocked entanglement

+The resulting fidelity to the maximally entangled Bell $\phi^{+}$ state, calculated as explained in the Supplemental Material, is shown in Fig.\ref{fig:entResults}(c).
+For most of the grid in Fig.\ref{fig:entResults}(c), the entanglement fidelity is $\sim$0.25, corresponding to completely random polarization correlations.
+For XX and X photons from the same 1ns cycle, the entanglement fidelity rises above the classical limit of 0.5 for X photons arriving after XX photons, before decaying with oscillations due to the fine structure splitting of the QD of 6.0$\mu$eV \cite{stevenson.2008}.
+These oscillations are caused by a quantum beat in the superposition bases, as can be seen in the Supplemental Material, Fig.\ref*{fig:corrLab}.

-Each vertical column of time bins in figure \ref{fig:entResults}(c) contains photon coincidences with the same relative XX-X time delay, but different arrival times within the 1ns emission cycles.
+Each vertical column of time bins in Fig.\ref{fig:entResults}(c) contains photon coincidences with the same relative XX-X time delay, but different arrival times within the 1ns emission cycles.
 One can see that the entanglement fidelity drops for time bins at the start and end of the 1ns cycles due to reinitialisation of the emission ($\sim$130ps).
-Therefore, to give an idea of the highest possible value, XX and X photon arrival times were additionally gated to 0.864ns around the center of 1ns cycles (shown as a white dashed box in figure \ref{fig:entResults}(c)).
-The average of each column is plotted in figure \ref{fig:entResults}(d), resulting in a maximum fidelity to the Bell $\phi ^{+}$ state, analysed on a 72ps grid with the reinitialisation period discarded as for the laboratory measurement, is 0.79±0.03.
-The 10\% reduction in the fidelity when transmitting XX photons over the installed fiber is attributed to an increased ratio of background events to XX photon signal at the deployed detectors from $<$2\% to $>$10\%.
-Using the timing characteristics of GHz clocked detectors as indicated in figure \ref{fig:supp}(a), the maximum entanglement fidelity is 0.76±0.06.
-Figure \ref{fig:supp}(c) shows the evolution of the maximum entanglement fidelity for sets of 2 hours of data.
-It remains around 0.79 for the entire 14 hour experiment, demonstrating the excellent stability of the 1GHz clocked ELED as a source for distributed entangled photon pairs across a real-world fiber network.
+Therefore, to give an idea of the highest possible value, XX and X photon arrival times were additionally gated to 0.864ns around the center of 1ns cycles (shown as a white dashed box in Fig.\ref{fig:entResults}(c)).
+The average of each column is plotted in Fig.\ref{fig:entResults}(d), where one can again observe the time dependent oscillation of the fidelity due to the finite fine structure splitting of the QD.
+The resulting maximum fidelity to the Bell $\phi^{+}$ state is 0.89$\pm$0.02 with comparable correlation contrasts in the three principal polarisation bases (see the Supplemental Material for further information).
+However, this value corresponds to a bin size of 72ps, which is not compatible with post-selection free detection schemes.

+Detectors used in state-of-the-art QKD systems operating at 1GHz clock rates have typical detection gate widths of $<$170ps \cite{Yuan.2007,Yuan.2008}.
+To assess the performance of the pulsed ELED with these non-research grade detectors, we position a single 168ps integration window to give maximum entanglement fidelity, shown as a black dashed box in Fig.\ref{fig:entResults}(c).
+This results in a fidelity of 0.86$\pm$0.03, in the regime compatible with error correction in quantum key distribution applications \cite{Chau.2002}.
+The drop in fidelity when increasing the time window size is within the errors, showing that the QD FSS is not limiting the fidelity achievable with typical gated detectors.
+Analysing the X autocorrelation data from Fig.\ref{fig:g2} in a similar fashion gives a g$^{(2)}$ of 0.04$\pm$0.01.